LogFlux Architecture and Data Flow

 • Scoped Access: Keys tied to specific customers and applications

-• Personal Access Tokens (PATs): Secure tokens for client authentication
+• Personal Access Tokens (PATs): Secure tokens for CLI and Grafana authentication

 • Multi-tenant Isolation: Complete logical and cryptographic separation between customers